6 Best Car Rooftop Carriers of 2023

-Choosing something that gives you more room for the odd occasion that you need it doesn’t make sense, you just need to upgrade the space you have, and for that, you need one of the best rooftop cargo carriers.
+Choosing something that gives you more room for the odd occasion that you need it doesn’t make sense.
+You just need to upgrade the space you have.
+And for that, you just need a rooftop cargo carrier.

 The Best Rooftop Cargo Carriers

-1. Thule Sidekick Cargo Box
+Thule Sidekick Cargo Box

-2. RoofBag Soft Car Top Carrier
+RoofBag Soft Car Top Carrier

 15 cubic feet is approximately the same storage space as five medium suitcases.

-Moving on from that minor (personal) issue, in theory, it’s a great idea – extra roof space storage for vehicles that don’t have roof bars or rack, with easy storage when not in use – it packs up to around 10 x 8 x 4” in size, and of course, it will fit any car.
+Moving on from that minor (personal) issue, in theory, it’s a great idea – extra roof space storage for vehicles that don’t have roof bars or rack, with easy storage when not in use – it packs up to around 10 x 8 x 4″ in size, and of course, it will fit any car.

 Yakima SkyBox Aerodynamic Rooftop Cargo

 SportRack Vista XL Rear Opening Cargo Box

-Dimensions are 63 x 38 x 19” and the minimum load bar spread is 23 5/8”.
+Dimensions are 63 x 38 x 19″ and the minimum load bar spread is 23 5/8″.

 Very well priced, giving great value for money, and the styling makes it look better than the average big box of space for cars.
 Perhaps the most popular choice here.

 Rightline Gear Sport 3 Car Top Carrier

-Another ‘soft’ rooftop carrier, and the dimensions are pretty square – 48 x 40 x 14-19”.
+Another ‘soft’ rooftop carrier and the dimensions are pretty square – 48 x 40 x 14-19″.
 It holds 18 cubic feet, but the limitation is the weight that can be applied to the roof.